vict0rsch/deep_learning/aws_gpu.md

 #### Tensorflow's examples
 You can check that everyting runs by going to Tensorflow's examples : `cd ~/anaconda3/lib/python3.5/site-packages/tensorflow/models/image/cifar10` then either `python -m cifar10_train.py` or open an iPython console and `run cifar10_train.py`.
-Tensorflow will first download the data it needs to train and then train displaying this king of line :
+Tensorflow will first download the data it needs to train and then train displaying this kind of line :

 > `2016-12-03 18:41:43.992273: step 100, loss = 4.08 (790.8 examples/sec; 0.162 sec/batch)`